Preparing for the Future - the Code for Organic Retailing Practice

 Facing all the problems caused by globalization, financial crises and economical and social deregulations ethical basics for business become more and more important.
 The organic trade branch recognized that organic regulations and certificate alone is not enough to assure the authenticity of organic products and business.
 With the fast growing of the organic sector more and more profiteers are entering the business which can compromise the whole branch.
 This insight was the cause for discussing and developing principles on other aspects of authenticity and integrity for the business and its stakeholders.

-Important stakeholders of the organic trade branch had started to develop and promote a "Code of Good Organic Retail Practice" to establish 8 principles in business and staff contexts:
+Important stakeholders of the organic trade branch started to develop and promote a "Code of Good Organic Retail Practice" to establish 8 principles in business and staff contexts: Social Aspects, Involvement in the Organic Sector, Product Quality, Sustainability in the Shop, Sustainable Relationships, Transparency, Open Communication, and Quality Management.

 The main important actor and carrier for ethical principles is the staff of the organic business.
 The shop manager and the personal are the key factors for the implementation of ethical principles in daily practice.
 That concerns decisions about and handling of economical, environmental and social business aspects as well as the relationship and communication with clients, business partners and amongst staff.
 Therefore a successful implementation of a "Code of Good Organic Practice" requires a concept for involving manager and personal in the daily realization of these principles.